Halloween (2018 film): Casting

 In September 2017, Jamie Lee Curtis confirmed that she would reprise her role as Laurie Strode.
 In contrast to the character's final girl role in the original film, Laurie armed herself and prepared extensively in the time period between films in case Michael Myers returned.
 Although Halloween II and its later installments have portrayed Myers as a familicidal killer and Laurie as his sister, the writers felt that the added motive made him less frightening as a killer.
 As such, they intentionally ignored that aspect of the lore.
-In the film, Laurie's granddaughter Allyson (Andi Matichak) explains how her life has been impacted by Michael's homicidal rampage 40 years earlier.
+In the film, Laurie's granddaughter Allyson explains how her life has been impacted by Michael's homicidal rampage 40 years earlier.
 When a friend hints that he had heard Michael was Laurie's brother, Allyson replies, "No, it was not her brother.
 That was something people made up."
 The writers did not originally know if Curtis would be willing to return, according to McBride, so they "busted [their] ass on this script to really make that Laurie Strode character something she wouldn't be able to say no to."
 On why she returned, Curtis stated, "As soon as I read what David Green and Danny McBride had come up with [...] and the way that they connected the dots of the story, it made so much sense to me that it felt totally appropriate for me to return to Haddonfield, Ill., for another 40th-anniversary retelling.
 It's the original story in many, many, many ways.
 Just retold 40 years later with my granddaughter."
 Curtis had previously returned as Laurie in the sequels Halloween II (1981), Halloween H20: 20 Years Later (1998), and Halloween: Resurrection (2002).
 The following October, Judy Greer entered negotiations to play Laurie's daughter, Karen Nelson.
 On December 7, 2017, Andi Matichak was cast to play Laurie's granddaughter Allyson.